 Their main responsibilities are :

-- To hold an orientation for exchange students in collaboration with the SKKU OIR
+- Holding orientations for exchange students in collaboration with the SKKU OIR

-- To help students deal with academic and practical matters
+- Helping students deal with academic and practical matters

 Extension of Exchange